pgebal/pgebal.github.io/_posts/articles/2016-03-16-post-json-with-akka-http.markdown

 libraryDependencies += "io.spray" %% "spray-json" % "1.3.3"
 {% endhighlight %}

-*SprayJsonSupport* trait and *akka.http.scaladsl.marshalling.Marshal* will help us to turn *Application* instance into a *RequestEntity* with a json body.
+*SprayJsonSupport* trait and *akka.http.scaladsl.marshalling.Marshal* help us to turn *Application* instance into a *RequestEntity* with a json body.
-Then we'll construct a request and post it via akka HTTP client.
+Then we construct a request and post it via akka HTTP client.
-We are going to need a *Marshaller[App, RequestEntity]*.
+We need a *Marshaller[App, RequestEntity]*.
-We'll build it in two steps.
+We build it in two steps.
 Let's start with a trait that provides *RootJsonWriter* for *Application*.
 {: .text-justify}